-Crete.
-Ierapetra.
-Infinite beaches with golden sand, caressed by warm winds.
-Here, life moves at a leisurely pace and holidays can be taken virtually all year round.
+With countless beaches of golden sand that are caressed by warm winds, life in Ierapetra moves at a leisurely pace and holidays can be taken virtually all year round.
 The waterfront is teeming with fish tavernas, cafes and bars, and every night feels like a celebration.
-The old town in southern Crete invites you to explore its narrow alleyways and flower-strewn patios.
+This old town in southern Crete invites you to explore its narrow alleyways and flower-strewn patios.

 What to do in Ierapetra

 Sea and sand wherever you look

 Ierapetra is endowed with beautiful, seemingly endless beaches.
 You’ll rest and recharge your batteries, soaking up the sun while lounging on the golden sand.
 Anywhere you look, the scenery is exotic.
 The long, sandy main beach is fully organised with sun loungers and water sports, and a picturesque port, with tavernas, stores and hotels, awaits you as well as a village renowned for the warmth of its locals.
 It’s also worth exploring the many other small beaches and coves you’ll encounter as well as popular Makri Yialos, just 30km to the east.

 Don’t miss the opportunity to catch one of the many boats offering day trips from Ierapetra to the tiny island of Chrissi, just 8 nautical miles into the Libyan Sea.
 Chrissi is an almost entirely flat strip of paradise, with shallow, turquoise-coloured water and powdery pink sand.
 The captivating scenery is further enhanced by the scent of cedar and you’ll have the opportunity to discover some of the 120 species of bird that live or migrate here.
 If luck is on your side, you could even encounter the famous Caretta caretta sea turtles that often visit the island.